sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A variable-width minipage
+Short desc    : A variable-width minipage
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The varwidth environment is superficially similar to minipage,
+Descript     : The varwidth environment is superficially similar to minipage,
              : but the specified width is just a maximum value -- the box may
              : get a narrower "natural" width.
 ```